 Can a Playground Help Clean the Air?

 In Warsaw, a new kind of public space merges play with air purification.
+This playground cleans the air while providing fun, healthy outdoor activity.

 Photo source: